solita/solita.github.com/_posts/2016-06-08-microservices.md

 But to get this far you need to be really serious about microservices, so I presume you've done your homework and are anxious to take things to a new level.

 ## Conclusion

 So, if you are a master at microservices, there is nothing new here.
 If you wanted to get an idea what are microservices, hopefully you got that.
 And if you thought microservices are just services less than 200 lines of code, well, I hope you got re-educated.
 You can create a truly abhorrent mess with microservices, like with any powerful tool.
 A bit of thought and planning goes a long way here, too.
 And this is just the microservices model for 2016 - I bet in 2020 we will be lauhghing at how naive that was.

 Idea of using simple examples written from scratch to introduce the idea was to make it easy to approach.
 Next time I'll write about using some building blocks to accelerate your work.
 You will hear about things like Seneca, Eureka, Consul, Ribbon, and Hystrix - well at least some of them.
 Or you can go look them up right now.
 Pretty cool stuff!
 Also, read up on Scala Actors - they're pretty cool stuff if you want to go all reactive with your microservices.
+I also have some thoughts on reusing SOA patterns like service choreography and orchestration to present, so stay tuned.

 Meanwhile, if you like to play with the simple examples shown here, they're in The Git: